 Verses 5 – 12 describe the time when Jethro came to visit Moses in the wilderness near Mount Sinai.
-He was accompanied by Moses’ wife Zipporah and Moses’ two son, Gershom and Eliezer.
-After joyfully greeting Jethro, Moses described all of the events from the deliverance to the Red Sea onward.
-Jethro responded by praising the LORD and offering sacrifices to the God of Israel.
+He was accompanied by Moses’ wife Zipporah and Moses’ two sons, Gershom and Eliezer.

 The book of Exodus is the second book of the Torah (“law”).
 It continues the story of Genesis concerning the migration of the family of Jacob (the Israelites) to Egypt (Genesis 50).
 It describes the commissioning of Moses and Aaron as God’s representatives on earth to accomplish God’s deliverance of His people from slavery in Egypt and lead them to the Promised Land (the land of Canaan).
 It also relates the miraculous deliverance from Egypt beginning with the plagues on Egypt and the crossing of the Red Sea.
 It then describes the journey to Mount Sinai and the establishment of the Mosaic covenant with the Israelites.
 The last part of the book involves the specifications and building of the tabernacle – the place where the Lord Himself dwelt amongst His people.